Shinmera/autobuild/README.md

 Autobuild is divided up into multiple components to separate concerns and make things a bit cleaner to manage.

 ### Build
-Provides the low-level build and recipe constructs and operations.
-This can be used to manually assemble recipes and builds.
+Provides the building and recipe management parts.

 ### Client
 Allows the running of recipes as a build machine tied to a managing server.

 ### CLI
 Allows the running of recipes standalone on the command line.

-### Manager
-Manages builds and recipes and ties them into an event system to allow integration with extensions.

 ### Repository
 A thin interface library to access different kinds of repositories.